 Electricity Production and Distribution

-Plug-in hybrid electric vehicles (PHEVs) and all-electric vehicles (EVs) store electricity in batteries to power one or more electric motors.
-The batteries are charged primarily by plugging into off-board sources of electricity, produced from fossil fuels, nuclear energy, and renewable energy sources.
+All-electric vehicles and plug-in hybrid electric vehicles (PHEVs)—collectively referred to as electric vehicles (EVs)—store electricity in batteries to power one or more electric motors.
+The batteries are charged primarily by plugging in to off-board sources of electricity, produced from natural gas, nuclear energy, coal, wind energy, hydropower, and solar energy.

-All-electric vehicles, as well as PHEVs operating in all-electric mode do not produce tailpipe emissions.
+All-electric vehicles, as well as PHEVs operating in all-electric mode, do not produce tailpipe emissions.
 However, there are emissions associated with the majority of electricity production in the United States.
 See the emissions section for more information on local electricity sources and emissions.

-Electricity is also produced from renewable sources of energy, including hydropower, biomass, wind, geothermal, and solar power.
-Together, renewable energy sources generated about 12% of the country's electricity in 2012.
-Production capacity from renewable sources (excluding hydropower) has been increasing steadily over the last decade.
+Electricity is also produced from renewable sources such as wind, hydropower, solar power, biomass, and geothermal.
+Together, renewable energy sources generated about 20% of the country's electricity in 2020.

-With the exception of photovoltaic (PV) generation, most of the primary sources of energy are used directly or indirectly to move the blades of a turbine connected to an electric generator.
-The turbine generator set converts mechanical energy to electrical energy.
-In the cases of coal, oil, natural gas, nuclear fission, biomass, geothermal and solar thermal, the heat produced by these primary resources is used to create steam, which moves the blades of the turbine.
-In the cases of hydro and wind power, turbine blades are acted upon directly by flowing water and wind, respectively.
-PV panels convert sunlight directly to electricity using semiconductors that exhibit the photovoltaic effect.
+To produce electricity, a turbine generator set converts mechanical energy to electrical energy.
+In the cases of natural gas, coal, nuclear fission, biomass, petroleum, geothermal and solar thermal, the heat that is produced is used to create steam, which moves the blades of the turbine.
+In the cases of wind power and hydropower, turbine blades are moved directly by flowing wind and water, respectively.
+Solar photovoltaic panels convert sunlight directly to electricity using semiconductors.

-The sources of energy used to produce electricity vary from one geographic region to the next.
-To find out about the mix of fuels and other energy sources used in your area, see the emissions section.
+The amount of energy produced by each source depends on the mix of fuels and energy sources used in your area.
+To learn more, see the emissions section.
 Learn more about electricity production from the U.S. Department of Energy's Energy Information Administration.

 Electricity Transmission and Distribution

 Demand for electricity rises and falls, depending on time of day and time of year.
 Electricity production, transmission, and distribution capacity must be able to meet demand during times of peak use; but most of the time, the electricity infrastructure is not operating at its full capacity.
-In the United States, roughly 50% of the generation capacity is used 100% of the time, while only 5% of the time (about 400 hours per year) generation greater than 90% of the capacity is used.
-Usually the most costly and inefficient generation is used during these peak periods.
-As a result, EVs and PHEVs have the potential to create little or no need for additional capacity, as long as they charge predominantly during off-peak times, such as late at night, when the electric load on the system is at a minimum.
+As a result, EVs are unlikely to require expanded grid capacity.

-Utilities, vehicle manufacturers, charging-equipment manufacturers, and researchers are working to ensure that EVs and PHEVs are smoothly integrated into the U.S. electricity infrastructure.
-Some utilities offer lower rates at off-peak times in order to encourage vehicle charging when electricity demand is lowest.
-Vehicles and many types of charging equipment (also known as electric vehicle supply equipment (EVSE, or charging stations) can be programmed to restrict charging to off-peak times.
+Utilities, vehicle manufacturers, charging equipment manufacturers, and researchers are working to ensure that EVs are smoothly integrated into the U.S. electricity infrastructure.
+Some utilities offer lower rates at off-peak times to encourage residential vehicle charging when electricity demand is lowest.
+Vehicles and many types of charging equipment (also known as electric vehicle supply equipment or EVSE) can be programmed to delay charging to off-peak times.
 "Smart" models are even capable of communicating with the grid, load aggregators, or facility/home owners, enabling them to charge automatically when electricity demand and prices are best; for example when prices are lowest, aligned with local distribution needs (such as temperature constraints), or aligned with renewable generation.